codepyrater/customer_chatbot/README.md

     yarn start
     ```
 2. Interact with the chatbot:
-    - Use the rich text editor to format responses.
+    - Use the rich text editor to format responses from the API.
     - Utilize quick reply buttons for common queries.
     - Edit and send responses using the "Send Edited Response" button.